-Glenstone offers 230 acres of landscape fully integrated with the architecture and art.
+Glenstone offers nearly 300 acres of landscape fully integrated with the architecture and art.
 The landscape includes paths, trails, streams, meadows, forests and outdoor sculptures throughout the grounds.

 We have followed an organic approach to landscaping since 2010, working hard to identify gentle alternatives to harsh chemicals in order to maintain a healthy environment for our visitors and native wildlife.
 We maintain our own composting station and produce compost tea, which we use as a fertilizer and soil amendment throughout the grounds.

 The landscape was designed by PWP Landscape Architecture.